How to Teach Your Kids to Help You Declutter

 The battle between a clean home and the child's desire to have fun has been going on for ages.
-So what can you do to keep your house clean when you have efficient mess makers running a muck?
-Those wild little tornadoes that seem to be able to undo your hard work in a fraction of the time it took you to get it all put back together are experts at pressing that last cleaning nerve.
+So, what can you do to keep your house clean when you have efficient mess makers running amuck?
+Those wild little tornadoes (that seem to be able to undo your hard work in a fraction of the time it took you to get it all put back together) are experts at pressing your cleaning nerve.

 Step 1: Get Organized!